FurkanBacin/Spring-Boot-Example/README.md

 - Customer can be deleted.
 - Customer can be updated.
 - Customer can be found by id.
-- Optionaly customer information can be filtered.
+- Optional customer information can be filtered.

 ## Product Service
 - New product can be created.
 - Product can be deleted.
 - Product can be updated.
 - Product can be found by id.
-- Optionaly product information can be filtered.
+- Optional product information can be filtered.

 ## Technologys